 Our eventual goal is to prove Lemma~\ref{lem:amp} (Amplifier).
 From now on, we fix the level \( k \) of the simulation hierarchy, refer to medium \( M_{k} \) as \( M \) and to \( M_{k+1} \) as \( M^{*} \).
 The subscript will be deleted from all parameters of \( M \), and a superscript \( * \) will be added to all parameters of \( M^{*} \).
 We will refer to cells of \( M \) as \df{small cells}, or simply \df{cells}, and to cells of \( M^{*} \) as \df{big cells}.
 The program will be described in a semi-formal way; the present section overviews it.
 Later sections restrict the program more and more by giving some rules and conditions, and prove lemmas along the way.
 The typical condition would say that certain fields can only be changed by certain rules.
-The language for describing the rules is an extension of the one given in Subsection ~\ref{ss.simp-sim}.
+The language for describing the rules is an extension of the one given in Section~\ref{sec:simp-sim}.
 We will introduce a fair number of fields but they are all relatively small.

 Let us fix some conventions on the handling of fields and the different parts of the transition function.
 According to Section~\ref{sec:amp}, the medium \( M \) has a special field called \( \Payload \).
 Together with some other fields, it can be grouped into a field we could call\( \Info \): in a colony, the \( \Info \) track contains the string that encodes the state of the represented cell via an error-correcting code.
 Some other fields like \( \Addr \), will service the functioning of the simulation program.